slav-getov/native-odometer/README.md

 I will try to document my development and usage to the best of my abilities.

-#Issues and how they were resolved:
+# Issues and how they were resolved #:

 1. PagerViewer was not installed properly and so the build failed with: **Task :react-native-pager-view:compileDebugKotlin FAILED**